cconn8/NFT-Project/README.md

     * Successfully rendering the fileobject to dropdown on Create.js page
     * Issue calling the upload to IPFS function on the object

+17/08/2022
+* Completed frontend application by adding two pages for lised items and purchased items
+* Carried out testing on IoT component and Frontend application components.
+* Errors in Creating and rendering the NFT from the data - to be reviewed and tested again tomorrow